ttsds/daisy/README.md

 Daisy is a diverse and multilingual speech dataset.
 The principles behind Daisy differ from common speech datasets, as the goal is **evaluation of speech models**, rather than their training.
 We only collect a small, but highly diverse set of samples for each language, complying with [fair use](#legal-disclaimer) by only using a small fraction of each data source.
 Instead of scraping first and filtering later, the starting point for each language is a set of "well-known sources", which are podcasts, content creators and broadcast networks associated with the language.
-This way, we can ensure that the dataset is diverse and representative of the language, while only including sources which are aware they are in the public eye.
+This way, we can ensure that the dataset is diverse and representative of the language, while only including sources which are aware they are in the public eye -- additionally, we ask you to follow our [usage guidelines](#usage-guidelines) when using the dataset.

 ## Setup